one mathematical code rules our universe

-the term 'intrinsic time' will appear later, inhering some importance, but not as an own dimension again. time in all manifestations is represented by mere properties of fundamental entities (physical objects). their interaction, inducing the principle of 'cause and effect', only simulates the alleged 'arrow of time' and 'reversion of time' does not change that principle, it would be a step into the world of anti-matter! → mathematics didn't arise 'somewhen in the past', but exists since forever, as simple order relation:
+the term 'intrinsic time' will appear later, inhering some importance, but not as an own dimension again. time in all manifestations is represented by mere properties of fundamental entities and physical objects whose interactions, inducing the principle of 'cause and effect', only simulate the alleged 'arrow of time', and 'reversion of time' does not change that principle, it would be a step into the world of anti-matter! → mathematics didn't arise 'somewhen in the past', but exists since forever, as simple order relation: